George Opdyke

-George Opdyke (December 7, 1805 – June 12, 1880) was an entrepreneur and the 76th Mayor of New York City (1862 to 1864) during the American Civil War.
+George Opdyke (December 7, 1805 – June 12, 1880) was an entrepreneur and the 76th mayor of New York City serving from 1862 to 1864 during the American Civil War.
 The New York City draft riots occurred during his tenure.

 Early life

 Opdyke was born on December 7, 1805, in Kingwood Township in Hunterdon County, New Jersey.
 He was the sixth of nine children born to George Opdyke (1773–1851) and Mary E. (née Stout) Opdyke (1773–1834).

 At sixteen years old, after attending the district school when he could and working on the family farm, he became a teacher in one of the neighboring school districts, teaching in Hunterdon County for two years.

 Career

 During the 1820s, after his two-year stint as a teacher in New Jersey, Opdyke began his business career by traveling West to Cleveland, Ohio, where he opened a successful clothing store.
 He later transferred his business to New Orleans, Louisiana, staying there until 1832.

 After giving up his business in New Orleans, he moved to New York and established himself as an importer of woolen goods.
 His company eventually became the largest clothing manufacturing and merchandiser in the area.
 In 1868, he gave up the clothing business and turned to banking, becoming well known and prominent as a banker in New York.

 After serving as mayor of New York, he served as the first president of the Fourth National Bank of New York.